desmos-labs/desmos/x/posts/spec/02-concepts.md

 ### Subspace ID
 The [subspace] ID indicates the ID of the Dapp where the attachment is hosted and lives.

-### Section ID
-The [section] ID indicates the ID of the subspace's section where the attachment lives.

 ### Post ID
 The [post](#Post) ID to which the attachment is linked.